 At Newcastle School for Boys, we welcome admissions from boys of all nationalities and value the cultural diversity this brings to the school community.

-We are pleased to be able to offer visa sponsorship for those boys wishing to apply for a Tier 4 student (child) visa to study in the UK.
+We are pleased to be able to offer visa sponsorship for those boys wishing to apply for a Child Student visa to study in the UK.

-Boys of a non-British or EU nationality will be required to evidence their right to remain and study in the UK, be it indefinite leave to remain or as a dependant of a parent in the UK on a Tier 1 or 2 visa.
+Boys of a non-British or EU nationality will be required to evidence their right to remain and study in the UK, be it indefinite leave to remain or as a dependant of a parent with the right to reside in the UK.

 English as an Additional Language (EAL)